ladydragonforever/KidsCart/README.md

   * tailored receipes are automatically generated based on user's preferences;
   * user can add, replace, edit, delete, and create their lunchbox with ease.

+## Technologies used

+The KidsCart app is built with the MERN stack (MongoDB, Express, React, and Node.js).
+It features a back-end HTTP API used for retrieving user records in conjunction with client side rendering with React/Redux.
+Node.js and Express are used for backend routing.
+Considering the low-latency and scalability, we chose MongoDB as the database and Mongoose to manage schemas and queries.

+- Backend
+  * Express (the main framework)
+  * Mongoose (to connect and interact with MongoDB)
+  * Passport (for authentication)
+  * Passport-jwt (for JSON web tokens)
+  * JsonWebToken (to generate the tokens)
+  * Body-parser (to parse data from requests)
+  * Bcryptjs (for securing the password with hashing and salting)
+  * Validator (for database validations)
+  * Nodemon for watching the changes and updating instantly

+- Frontend
+  * React with Redux for state management
+  * Axios for sending HTTP requests
+  * Styling and animations done with CSS

 ## Functionalities and Highlights

 ### Features